-Coronary heart disease (CHD) is usually diagnosed after a risk assessment and further tests.
+Coronary heart disease (CHD) is usually diagnosed after a risk assessment and tests.

-If your GP thinks you may be at risk of CHD, they may carry out a risk assessment for cardiovascular disease, heart attack or stroke.
+If your GP thinks you are at risk of CHD, they may do a risk assessment for cardiovascular disease, heart attack or stroke.

 - ask about your medical and family history